 What types of public procurement / government contracts are regulated in your jurisdiction and what procurement regimes apply to these types of procurements?
 In addition to any central government procurement regime please address the following: regulated utilities procurement regime (e.g. water, gas, electricity, coal, oil, postal services, telecoms, ports, airports), military procurements, non-central government (local, state or prefectures) and any other relevant regime.
 Please provide the titles of the statutes/regulations that regulate such procurements.

-All public contracts are regulated in Greece, including supply and service contracts, works contracts and concessions.
-Special rules apply to contracts awarded in the water, energy, transport and postal services sectors (utilities sectors) as well as in the defence and security sectors.
+All public contracts in Greece are governed by specific regulations, including those related to supply and service contracts, works contracts, and concessions.
+Special rules apply to contracts awarded in the water, energy, transport, and postal services sectors (the utilities sectors), as well as in the defence and security sectors.

 Greek PP Act is not applicable, save partially only (see below), in the defence and security sectors (Art.
 15 of Greek PP Act), in the field of electronic communications and cybersecurity, in confidential pubic contracts, in privatization agreements.